apache/nuttx/configs/sama5d3x-ek/README.txt

   Assumed starting configuration:

-    1. You have installed the J-Lnk CDC USB driver (Windows only, there is no need to install a driver on any regular Linux distribution),
+    1. You have installed the J-Link CDC USB driver (Windows only, there is no need to install a driver on any regular Linux distribution),
-    2. You have the USB connected to DBGU poort (J14)
+    2. You have the USB connected to DBGU port (J14)
     3. Terminal configuration:  115200 8N1

   Using SAM-BA to write to FLASH: